 Connect on Demand and Max Idle Time.
 You can configure the Router to cut the Internet connection after it has been inactive for a specific period of time (Max Idle Time).
 If your Internet connection has been terminated due to inactivity, Connect on Demand enables the Router to automatically re-establish your connection as soon as you attempt to access the Internet again.
 If you wish to activate Connect on Demand, click the radio button.
-If you want your Internet connection to remain on at all times, enter 0 in the Max Idle Time field.
-Otherwise, enter the number of minutes you want to have elapsed before your Internet access disconnects.
+If you want your Internet connection to remain on at all times, enter $\bf 0$ in the Max Idle static ip address: a fixed address assigned to a computer or device connected to a network.